 Extruded Heat Sinks

-Extruded heat sinks can be supplied raw or with a finish, such as anodizing, electrophoresis and powder coating.
+Extruded heat sinks can be supplied raw or with a finish, such as anodizing, electrophoresis or powder coating.
 Certain finishes can alter the emissivity, which can enhance thermal performance.

-Cold Forging is a cold working process.
-Aluminium is squeezed by a press into the closed die the resultant Heat sink taking on the shape of the void in the die.
-This process is also known as Cold Heading.
-Cold forged heat sinks often have high performance compared with other technologies manly because any increase to the surface area of a heat sink will almost always result in improved thermal performance.
-Forged fins can be made almost perfectly straight allowing for more fins per square inch than in an extruded product.
-The part is formed under high pressure which controls the grain structure and results in improved thermal performance The fins can also be formed into an elliptical or circular shape enabling airflow from any direction a big advantage in some applications.
+Cold forging is a cold working process.
+Aluminium is squeezed by a press into the closed die, the resultant heat sink taking on the shape of the void in the die.
+This process is also known as cold heading.
+Cold forged heat sinks often have high performance compared with other technologies, mainly because any increase to the surface area of a heat sink will almost always result in improved thermal performance.
+Forged fins can be made almost perfectly straight, allowing for more fins per square inch than in an extruded product.
+The part is formed under high pressure which controls the grain structure and results in improved thermal performance The fins can also be formed into an elliptical or circular shape enabling airflow from any direction – a big advantage in some applications.

 Skived Heat Sinks

 Die casting is the process of injecting liquid metal under high pressure into a high precision mould created using two hardened tool steel dies.
-One of the big advantage of Die Casting is that it is an effective method of forming complex shapes of high tolerance with little need for post moulding machining.
+One of the big advantages of die casting is that it is an effective method of forming complex shapes of high tolerance with little need for post moulding machining.
 Mounting holes, slots, pins etc can be added with little cost penalty.

 Heat sinks can be die-cast in both aluminium and zinc materials, however the thermal conductivity of the Die Cast material is not as good as that used in extruded heat sinks and die casting tooling is generally more expensive than extrusion tooling.
 A variety of surface treatment options are available depending on the casting material these include anodising, electrophoresis and powder coating.